- Wright Tool wanted to expand the Wright Tool distribution chain

 Big D Bolt & Tool, a large distributor based in Texas, was carrying hand tools from a competitor.
 Big D’s owner, Bob Coursey, had been looking at Wright Tools for years and was impressed with the innovative designs and Made-in-the-USA craftsmanship; he wanted to add their high-quality line of hand-tools to his distributorship.
 Coursey saw that the key to successfully adding the Wright Tools line to his offering was to get his salespeople behind the products.
 “Even though I saw they were superior to what we were selling, I could not convince my sales team of the value,” said Coursey, “They believed Wright Tool products were too expensive for our customer base.”
 “I had been calling on Bob for 10 years,” said Tom Neal, the national sales manager of Wright Tool.
 “While we always had a good relationship, it hadn’t resulted in any sales.
-Bob has always contended that his salespeople and their customers feel Wright Tools were too highly priced.”
+Bob has always contended that his salespeople and their customers feel Wright Tools were too highly-priced.”
 How does a manufacturer with superior products and services get the message out to those in a situation like Big D Bolt & Tool?
-Wright Tool’s sales team was doing all of the right things; calling on Big D Bolt & Tool regularly, attending the tradeshows that would put them in touch with their target customers, and honing their message to ensure their customers understood the quality of the product and the industry-leading service that Wright Tool delivers.
-Things quickly changed when Neal introduced Coursey to Wright Tool University at a conference.
+Wright Tool’s sales team was doing all of the right things: calling on Big D Bolt & Tool regularly, attending the tradeshows that would put them in touch with their target customers, and honing their message to ensure their customers understood the quality of the product and the industry-leading service that Wright Tool delivers, but Big D Bolt & Tool wasn’t biting.
+Things quickly changed when Neal introduced Coursey to Wright Tool’s online training courses at a conference.

 Solution: BlueVolt’s all-in-one, easy-to-use solution